Eugene-Arutyunov/tundra/input/journal_EN.md

 When it's sunny and warm — you want to live))
 And I also started reading the Kolyma Tales.
 I think in these four months I'll become the coolest drinking buddy — will have stories to tell)

+18th of May

+There is no word “thank you” in the Nenets language, that is, it does not exist at all as a concept, as a mental construct.
+Language reflects thinking.
+How does the Nenets think?
+If someone helped you, did something good, then it's necessary.
+This is the norm.
+And you would have helped and will help.
+There can be no doubt about it.
+It's a given.
+It's a man.
+This is the tundra.
+Why waste time and energy on unnecessary conversations?

 19th of May